© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Haughton decoy and motte and bailey castle is a scheduled monument protected by Historic England under reference 1008240.
 View the official record →

-Haughton decoy and motte and bailey castle is a scheduled ancient monument in Nottinghamshire combining two distinct medieval features on a single site.
+Haughton decoy and motte and bailey castle is a medieval fortification located in Nottinghamshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008240.

 Haughton decoy and motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008240.